Brenda Fassie: The MambaOnline Interview

-It’s been ten years since music superstar and gay icon Brenda Fassie died tragically of a drug overdose at the age of 39.
-In memory of the late “Queen of African Pop,” we’re republishing our landmark 2003 interview with the singer by David Stein, in which she spoke openly about her lesbian relationships.
+In 2004, South African music superstar and queer icon Brenda Fassie died tragically of a drug overdose at the age of 39.
+In memory of the late “Queen of African Pop,” we’re republishing our landmark 2003 interview with the singer, in which she spoke openly about her lesbian relationship and identity.

 I admit that there was some trepidation in my meeting the hotheaded star renowned for her onstage catfights.
 My first attempt to interview Brenda was something of damp squib, although it hinted at Rock n Roll excesses.